ngocnguyen309/8-week-SQL-challenge/Case study #3-Foodie Fi/A. Data Analysis.md

 WHERE s.plan_id=4
 ```
 ![image](https://user-images.githubusercontent.com/89729029/135276323-dc488364-675b-4eeb-9475-a320d95982ef.png)
+- The percentage of customers who have cancelled the service was 30.7%.

 __5. How many customers have churned straight after their initial free trial - what percentage is this rounded to the nearest whole number?__
 ```